security-notes/infobyte-faraday-wiki/Cybersecurity-Program.md

+This entry covers a “real example” of the usage of Faraday to manage a cybersecurity program.
+A sub-set of cybersecurity processes will be described, but the tool is not only useful for those.
+Please, be creative and use it to cover your needs :)

 ## Asset Management (know what we have).

 Asset management is, maybe, the most critical process which you must put in place to start a cybersecurity program.
 Knowing which assets you have and what are their  values for the business is the key principle to applying “cost-benefit” security solutions.
 So, you can consolidate into Faraday all your main assets, using tags or even making some kind of “asset registration” you can describe the main information for  proper cybersecurity management, like: